 David previously worked with Europe’s No.1 Marketing Agency & the World’s No.6 biggest Integrated Marketing Agency, seeing first-hand how £150 million+ campaigns are executed to create household brands.
-Now he is the CEO of YewBiz and is focused on helping companies of all sizes.
+Now he is the CEO of YewBiz and is focused on helping small businesses.

 Thinking About Starting A Business